Eastern/Western Views

 as what essentially influence and motivate people.

 This widely accepted triad of values was questioned by Tsunesaburo Makiguchi, a Japanese educator who started his observation of the subject of values from his concern about the aims and values employed within the Educational System in Japan prior to the II WW.
-Makiguchi carefully examined the relationship between ‘knowledge’ or ‘truth’ and ‘value’.
+Makiguchi carefully examined the relationship between ‘knowledge’ (of ‘truth’) - and ‘value’.

 In his investigation, Makiguchi argued that the word “Value” characterises human creative activity.
 For example, action of “Goodness” and developing artistic products of “Beauty” - can be created by people.
 Therefore, Goodness and Beauty can be considered as essential values.
 However, “Truth” cannot be ‘produced’ or ‘made’ by human activity.
 “Truth” reveals objective facts, while “Value” - on the other hand - relates to a subjective human dimension.

-To illustrate: a statement of fact - such as: “this is a horse” describes an objective “truth” (about a living organism, we call a ‘horse’), while a statement of value, that: “this horse is beneficial and helpful” describes a subjective impression.
+To illustrate, take for example a “statement of fact” - such as: “this is a horse” - which describes an objective “truth” (about a living organism, we call a ‘horse’), while a “statement of value” would be: “this horse is beneficial and helpful” - describing a subjective impression.

 Makiguchi’s contribution to the system of values was in clarifying that: truth becomes valuable only when we employ it to create benefit - or to create a shared gain - in our human reality.